kryzp/kryzp.github.io/_posts/2025-03-24-first-hackathon.md

 categories: updates
 ---

-So last weekend I had the wonderful opportunity to participate in SotonHack 2025, a 24-hour long hackathon hosted by my university's Electronics and Computer Science department.
+So last weekend I had the wonderful opportunity to participate in SotonHack 2025 with some of my friends, a 24-hour long hackathon hosted by my university's Electronics and Computer Science department.
 We got to pick between two themes,

 1. Build an app that would solve a problem posed to people in the olden days (could be the 1600's, Rome, Ancient Greece, Victorian England, etc...).
 2. Build an app that helps "shape a securer tomorrow" (the second theme was being sponsored by a seperate but closely intertwined society focusing on cyber security).